Inpatient Rehab in Long Island

 Individuals under inpatient treatment may transition to intensive outpatient programs if they show significant improvement or have a support system but still need a structured treatment plan to sustain their recovery.

-At Long Island Interventions, we provide a safe and supportive environment for individuals to focus solely on their recovery, free from the temptations and distractions from the outside world.
+At Long Island Interventions, we are an accredited and trustworthy inpatient rehabilitation facility providing a safe and supportive environment for individuals to focus solely on their recovery, free from the temptations and distractions from the outside world.

 We value our patients’ privacy and vow to keep their identities confidential at all costs.
 Plus, we offer a range of evidence-based therapies, counseling, and holistic approaches, including: